SCULPT: Shape-Conditioned Unpaired Learning of Pose-dependent Clothed and Textured Human Meshes: Experiments

 \section{Experiments}

-We evaluate \methodtitleshort, on the controllability properties, compare to the state-of-the-art methods and perform a detailed set of ablation studies.
+\camready{We conduct a three-part evaluation of \methodtitleshort.
+Initially, we assess its controllability properties.
+Subsequently, we compare it with state-of-the-art methods.
+Finally, we execute a detailed series of ablation studies.}

 \paragraph{Controllability of \methodtitleshort:} In~\cref{fig:pose_control}, we show generation results by varying the body pose $\posecoeff$, while keeping all other control parameters of \methodtitleshort fixed.
 This leads to pose-dependent deformation of the clothing geometry, which is visible in the side-by-side comparison of textured and textureless mesh for each pose-pair of one identity.
 Additionally, we show the pose-dependent deformations only in the geometry in~\cref{fig:pose_dependent_deformations}.
 Notice that the appearance of the clothes changes in tandem with the geometry.
 In~\cref{fig:clothing_type_control}, we vary the clothing type, $\clothconditiongeo$ keeping all other parameters fixed.
 As intended, the clothing type changes from long sleeves and long pants to short sleeves and long pants when $\clothconditiongeo$ is changed accordingly (Row 1, identity 2).
-Fig.~\ref{fig:clothing_color_control} shows that for each clothing geometry, we can generate different colored garments by varying $\clothconditiontex$, keeping the other factors fixed.
+Fig.~\ref{fig:clothing_color_control} shows that for each clothing geometry, we can generate different colored garments by varying $\clothconditiontex$, fixing the other factors.

-Our model offers further fine-grained generation over the appearance and allows for fine changes in the texture of the clothing, \ie, it can generate different shades of the same coarse color, and different patterns on the same t-shirt/shirt, \etc. This is achieved by varying $\randomnoise_{tex}$ in~\cref{fig:clothing_texture_control}.
+Our model offers further fine-grained \camready{control} over the appearance and allows for fine changes in the texture of the clothing, i.e., it can generate different shades of the same coarse color, and different patterns on the same t-shirt/shirt, etc. This is achieved by varying $\randomnoise_{tex}$ in~\cref{fig:clothing_texture_control}.
 It is worth noting that varying $\randomnoise_{tex}$ changes the texture patterns for identity 1 in row 1 of~\cref{fig:clothing_texture_control} and it generates different shades of the same color.

-In contrast to 2D generative modeling, our output is a textured mesh which can be rendered under arbitrary viewpoints, see \cref{fig:clothing_view_control}.
+In contrast to 2D generative modeling, our output is a textured mesh that can be rendered under arbitrary viewpoints, see \cref{fig:clothing_view_control}.